Vaishnavii-23/SwiftRide-Backend/README.md

 A production-grade ride-hailing backend with an integrated **Safety Routing Engine** — built with Node.js, PostgreSQL, PostGIS, Redis, WebSockets, and BullMQ.

-> SwiftRide is not just an Uber clone.
+> SwiftRide is not an ride hailing app.
 It extends the core ride-hailing platform with a crowd-sourced safety routing system that scores routes based on user reviews, nearby police stations, hospitals, and crime-prone areas — helping riders choose between the fastest and safest route.

 ---